Nidhi Bahl Updated On: 01 Dec, 2018 13:38 IST

+Apart from this candidates must also know about the preparation plan that must flow few days or weeks before the main examination.
 The best thing to do a few weeks before the exam is to take a decent number of mock tests and analyse the results.
+The more the questions are practiced, the better will be the performance of the candidate.
 Revising important concepts and formulae is another way to boost your performance on the exam day.

 Old papers and mock tests always help: Using the previous years' papers is a good way to get an idea of the exam.
 Also, mock tests help in assessing one's proficiency on the subjects.

 Stay calm and relaxed: Your performance in the exam also depends on your frame of mind.
 Always remember, it is not your final examination in life.
 There is always a second chance.
 So, stay calm and relaxed while preparing for this exam.

 Read and Read: Reading is a good habit and when you're preparing for an entrance exam like CAT, it turns out to be an advantage.
 Developing reading habit helps in boosting one's vocabulary, general knowledge, and even the speed of reading the questions online.

 Focus on Tricks: Knowing short forms, calculations based on tricks or solving sums quickly with easy and smart steps are required to crack this test easily.

 Time Management: Managing your time well on the exam day is the key to scoring well.
 Therefore, time management is an important formula to ace the exam.

 One of the best ways to prepare for entrance exams like CAT is to pick the right study material.
 You will find plenty of books in the market that will not just enhance your knowledge but will provide you the right guidance to perform well in the exam.
 The following link will provide you some of the best books that you must include in your preparation.